pandita21-r/practice-repository/java/encapsulation/notes.md

 - Now: I understand **thread behavior**, **mutable vs immutable objects**, **atomicity**, and how **behavioral abstraction + encapsulation** can make a system safe in parallel execution.
 - Understanding **race conditions, thread confinement, and synchronized** has changed how I design objects.
 - I realize that when using reuseable mutable object, you need reset it.
 Remove the stale data and update the state
+- If one mutating methods uses synchronized, All mutating methods should use it.
+Also, please future me validate first before you mutate a mutable object.
 ---

 ## 7. Future Exploration